azotamiota/k8s_the_hard_way_terraform/README.md

+# Kubernetes the Hard Way

+Creating a Kubernetes cluster on an AWS EC2 virtual machine from scratch by using IaC approach.

+## Steps done

-# AWS EC2 instance
+- Created a basic EC2 instance configuration by Terraform.

-A simple AWS EC2 instance with user data for practising purposes
+- Added user data to
+  - create an etcd server & certificates
+  - create systemd file for etcd
+  - create a kube-apiserver & certificates
+  - generate service account certificates
+  - integrate systemd with kube-apiserver